harsh-kakadiya1/FaceReco-Studio/README.md

 **Face Recognition Studio** is a modern, responsive web UI for an AI-powered face matching and recognition system.
 Designed with a sleek dark/light theme, animated backgrounds, and elegant glassmorphism styles, this front-end project simulates a face recognition platform with register/login support and dynamic UX.

+- A user uploads a reference image through a web interface.
+- The backend scans a large image dataset to find and copy all images containing the same face.
+- Face matching is performed using CPU-based Python face recognition (no GPU required).

 ---

 ## 🚀 Features